DaveParr/JekyllHubDemo/_posts/2017-03-28-setup-index-page.md

 * Liquid objects `{{ "{{ this " }}}}` - resolve into text
 * Liquid tags `{{ "{% this " }}%}` - apply logic to the template

+So here we are using objects to reference parts of the site, pulling at various points page titles, posts on the site, dates and titles of posts.
+We actually iterate some logic for these objects with the tags to return a list with these details.

 ## Commit and sync your changes

 You're on your own here too